-Spontaneous partnering up and regularly switching partners is the teacher’s way of wanting everyone to stop overthinking the steps, let go, and have friendly dance partner experiences.
+Spontaneous partnering up and regularly switching partners is the teacher’s way to stop overthinking the steps, let go, and have friendly dance partner experiences.

-As you get ready for your class, remind yourself that even if you mess up during your first partner experience, you’re all just there to learn – not be the best, most perfect person in the room.
-Our classes should be a safe space to learn and make friends so put your best hip forward and don’t be scared to do some social mingling.
+As you get ready for your class, remind yourself that if you mess up, you’re all just there to learn – not be the best or most perfect person in the room.
+Our classes should be a safe space to learn and make friends, so put your best hip forward and don’t be scared to do some social mingling.

-If you are about to start off on your first partnering class, expect that you’re going to be quite close to someone.
-To avoid any awkward moments or self-consciousness, wear clean clothes, bring a mint, some deodorant, and a towel.
+If you are about to start your first partnering class, expect that you’re going to be quite close to someone.
+Wear clean clothes, bring a mint, some deodorant, and perhaps a towel.